With the ALP National Conference out of the way, which policy priorities and when they'll be implemented, is in Cabinet's court.

 Although meeting with a Minister can be a key opportunity to further your advocacy, the primary engagement with your issue will take place through relevant advisers and through them, the Minister's department.

 Fostering a strong relationship with the staff you meet in the Minister's office is critical to progressing your issue.
 Engage with them regularly.
-Make offers of hospitality '“ lunch, an event, even a coffee '“ without necessarily discussing your particular situation.
+Make offers to catch up without necessarily discussing your particular situation.
 Be a good gatekeeper of useful information and a source they can rely on at short notice.

 The real work starts after the meeting